-sfcinfo displays the partition information of the GFS Shared File System specified by device or mount\point.
+sfcinfo displays the partition information of the GFS Shared File System specified by device or mount_point.

-device indicates the partition configuring the file system by a block special file name.
+device indicates the partition configuring the file system by a path name of the block special file.

-mount\point indicates the path to the mount point of the file system.
+mount_point indicates the path to the mount point of the file system.
 To use the path to the mount point, the file system must already be described in /etc/fstab.

-If neither device nor mount\point is specified and the -a option is omitted, sfcinfo displays the information on all GFS Shared File Systems being mounted in the command execution node.
+If neither device nor mount_point is specified and the -a option is omitted, sfcinfo displays the information on all GFS Shared File Systems being mounted in the command execution node.